SM 32x450 [2xM8] / N52 - magnetic roller

 need more quantity?Want to bargain?

-Call us tel: +48 888 99 98 98 or contact us via contact form on the contact page.
-You can check the strength and the appearance of neodymium magnets in our power calculator power calculator
+Call us tel: +48 888 99 98 98 or write through form on our website.
+You can check the power and the shape of magnet in our force calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.